rxhl/Front/_posts/2017-11-13-Selecting-A-NoSQL-Database.markdown

 ### **Challenges with traditional databases**

-* Not a good fit for large data volume (~Petabytes) with varying datatypes e.g. images and videos.
+* Not a good fit for large data volume with varying datatypes e.g. images and videos.

 * [Vertical scaling](https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling) is feasible only upto a certain extent.